pwrcc2100/beacon/DASHBOARD_INSIGHTS_SUMMARY.md

 ### 2. Sentiment / Overall Mood (25% weighting)

 **What We Ask:**
-"How are you feeling about work overall?"
+"How are you feeling about work this week?"

 **What It Reveals:**
 - Early indicator of engagement and satisfaction